devpkg/autofresh/README.md

 watch your project directory, rather use a custom file watcher.
 Install watchman [here](https://facebook.github.io/watchman/docs/install.html).

+Note that because Watchman does not yet fully support Windows, Autofresh will not yet work entirely correctly on Windows.
+Windows support should come in a few months, and Autofresh will be kept up to date if/when that happens.
+As for now, use Linux/MacOS with Autofresh.

+### Usage

+The easiest way to use Autofresh is to run `autofresh` in your command line application/terminal.
+Create a autofresh-config file in your directory with the appropriate build/run commands, and autofresh will automatically start compiling and refreshing your program.

 ### Configuration

 Autofresh takes in three ways of configuration, flags, environment variables, a